Western Historic Radio Museum

 General Information about the SP-600

-Introduced in 1950 and selling for nearly $1000 at that time, the SP-600 was intended for the military and commercial user market.
-It was a very popular receiver and many thousands were built, especially for military applications.
-Though most versions were built throughout the 1950s, the SP-600 continued to be produced in smaller numbers up into the early 1970s.
+Most SP-600 versions were built throughout the 1950s but the SP-600 continued to be produced in smaller numbers up into the early 1970s.
 The standard SP-600 tunes from .54 to 54MC in six bands.
 A "J" suffix indicates JAN parts were used in the construction and an "X" suffix indicates a switchable crystal LO.
-Hammarlund also offered a "JL" version with 100-400KC substituted for the .54-1.35MC band and a "VLF" version that covered 10-540KC.
+Hammarlund also offered a "JLX" version with 100-400KC substituted for the .54-1.35MC band and a "VLF" version that covered 10KC-540KC.
 Hammarlund made over 40 variations of the SP-600 that were each assigned a numerical suffix which identified the particular circuit, mechanical changes or sometimes the end-user.
 The last in the "time-line" was the model variation SP-600 JX-21A from 1969-1972 which utilized a product detector circuit, two additional tubes and some other changes to make it "compatible" with SSB operations.

 Some Preliminary Rebuilding Information